 MC: You write that wonderful column, “Tips and Secrets”, don’t you, Alan?
 OK, let me think.
 Well, let’s start with the Tissue Salts, Americans don’t use them enough!
 Homeopaths would do well to get smart about the tissue salts.

 EL: They’re called “Cell Salts” too.
-Let’s see if I can name them: Calc-phos, Calc-fluor., Calc-sulph., Nat-mur., Nat-sulph., Ferrum phos., Kali phos., Kali mur., Kali sulph., Silica, Mag-phos., … oh geez, there’s one more…oh!
+Let’s see if I can name them: Calcarea phos, Calc-fluor., Calc-sulph., Nat-mur., Nat-sulph., Ferrum phos., Kali phos., Kali mur., Kali sulph., Silica, Mag-phos., … oh geez, there’s one more…oh!
 Nat-phos.
 Dr. Schussler, in 1873, observed that these were in the ashes of dead people, so, he thought they must be essential minerals, and that any deficiency in them could cause disease.
-I can tell you that in the early days, the health food stores didn’t carry remedies, only the cell salts, that was it!
-Three of them really helped me–Ferrum phos. for colds, Kali phos. for anxiety and Nat-sulph for ailments after head injuries!
-They tend to come in low potencies–6X usually–and in an acute may have to be taken frequently.
+I can tell you that in the early days, the health food store didn’t carry remedies, only the cell salts, that was it!
+Three of them really helped me–Ferrum phos. for colds, Kali phos. for anxiety and Nat-sulph for ailments after head injury!
+They tend to come in low potencies–6X usually–and in an acute may have to be taken frequently, even every 15 minutes.
 I had a client with painful osteoporosis who was cured of all her pain in short order with Calc-phos.
-6X taken daily for a couple of weeks; I tell people, just follow the directions on the bottle.
+6X taken daily for a couple of weeks; I tell people, “Just follow the directions on the bottle.”

 MC: There are some Indian homeopaths who only use tissue salts.
 Their practices are built on that entirely.
 British homeopaths use them a lot.
 Tissue salts will hold people and stop them from panicking and self-prescribing when you’ve got a good constitutional going but they’ve got a little acute and some people have to take something.
 Tissue salts are under-used here.
 They’re a wonderful adjunct or supportive group of remedies.